Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - `/bin` - Contains exe files.
 It has applications and files for all the commands that are accessible to a user
 - `/sbin` - This directory is for adminstrators and contains special programs that should be inaccessible to normal users.
 These include programs like `adduser` and `passwd`
 - `/var`  - This folder contains the system files that change over time such as the log files (`var/log`)
-- `/temp` - This folder contains temporary files that get deleted
+- `/temp` - This folder contains temporary files that get deleted on reboot.
+Hackers commonly store their malacious files